ovn-org/ovn/Documentation/topics/dynamic-routing/architecture.rst

 falling back to the locally learned EVPN FDB cache.
 By default, the EVPN-learned entries take precedence.

-Similarly, the ``dynamic-routing-arp-prefer-local`` option controls the lookup order for ARP/ND entries: when set to ``true``, the Southbound ``MAC_Binding`` table is checked before the EVPN-learned neighbor cache.
+EVPN-learned ARP/ND entries (Type-2 MAC+IP routes) are written to
+the Southbound ``MAC_Binding`` table and consumed at the same priority as dynamically learned entries through the normal lflow pipeline.
+This ensures all chassis see the same MAC bindings without requiring a separate preference option.

-Unlike IP route exchange, dynamically learned EVPN information (remote VTEPs, FDB entries, and ARP/ND neighbors) is **not** stored in the OVN Southbound database.
+Unlike IP route exchange, dynamically learned EVPN L2 information (remote VTEPs and FDB entries) is **not** stored in the OVN Southbound database.
 Each ``ovn-controller`` instance processes this information locally, in memory.
-This design avoids the overhead of synchronizing high-volume, rapidly changing L2/L3 state through the centralized database.
+This design avoids the overhead of synchronizing high-volume, rapidly changing L2 state through the centralized database.

 Local MAC and IP Advertisement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~